echohtp/Trax/README.md

 # Trax - SEND YO TRAX OUT!

 Trax is a on the fly playlist generator for youtube and soundcloud media.
 Traxlists can be quickly generated and shared with your friends.
-Give them unique names and edit them later for a rotation playlist of awesome!
+Give them unique names and edit them later for a rotating playlist of awesome!
 There is also support for music subreddits.
 Trax also supports subreddits so you can listen to your favorite subreddits with ease.

 ## How to use: